Geodan/i3dm.export/README.md

 Input database table contains following columns:

-. geom - geometry with Point or PointZ (for example epsg:4326) for i3dm positions;
+. geom - geometry with Point or PointZ for instance positions;

 . scale - double with instance scale (all directions);